FlavScents AInsights Entry for Methyl 3-(methyl thio) propionate (CAS: 13532-18-8)

 4. Use in Flavors

-The compound is relatively stable under typical food processing conditions, though it may degrade under extreme heat or acidic conditions, which can affect its sensory contribution.
+- Stability Considerations: It is relatively stable under typical food processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature